 We or our affiliate may enter into swap agreements or related hedge transactions with one of our other affiliates or unaffiliated counterparties in connection with the sale of the notes, and JPMS and/or an affiliate may earn additional income as a result of payments pursuant to the swap or related hedge transactions.
-See "Use of Proceeds and Hedging" beginning on page PS-44 of the accompanying product supplement no. 6-I.
+See footnote (3) on the front cover of this amended and restated pricing supplement for additional information.
+For purposes of this amended and restated pricing supplement, the second paragraph in "Use of Proceeds and Hedging" beginning on page PS-44 of the accompanying product supplement no. 6-I is deemed deleted in its entirety.

-In addition, for purposes of this term sheet, the first two paragraphs under "Plan of Distribution (Conflicts of Interest)" in the accompanying product supplement no. 6-I are deemed deleted in their entirety and replaced with the following:
+In addition, for purposes of this amended and restated pricing supplement, the first two paragraphs under "Plan of Distribution (Conflicts of Interest)" in the accompanying product supplement no. 6-I are deemed deleted in their entirety and replaced with the following: